 - Determine where in the document peer and/or technical reviews are needed;

-- Establish accurate, helpful and easy to understand references to all attachments, making sure they are easy to find and use; and
+- Establish accurate, helpful and easy to follow references to all attachments, making sure attachments are easy to find and review; and

 - Where electronic systems are used, companies need to ensure that these can produce readable, user-friendly printed documents.

-The way in which a company organizes content within a regulatory document can play a critical role in how easy is to follow and understand the story being told.
+The way in which a company organizes content within the structure of a regulatory document can also play a critical role in how easy is to follow and understand the story being told.
 Bold paragraph headings and frequent paragraph breaks, along with use of bullets to isolate important information can support this goal.
-Writing should be clear on the relationships between cause-and-effect and problems and solutions.
+Writing should be clear as to the relationships between cause-and-effect and problems and solutions.
 Finally, readability is improved when authors write in the third person and use an active voice.

 Context: Key to Understanding and Comprehension

-Closely related to the content of a regulatory document are the situational and technical contexts that establish foundational information for the entire document.
+Underpinning easy to digest content within a regulatory document are the situational and technical contexts that establish foundational information for the entire document.
 This step of the Writing for Compliance® structured writing process provides the background necessary to understand the compliance story being told by the report in question.

-To establish situational context, the company needs to state the problem and explain its significance and identify everyone that was involved.
-The document must explain what requirements were not met and state the desired outcome.
+To establish situational context, the company needs to describe the genesis of the event, activity or problem and, explain its significance.
+This is where the involved parties should be identified and the preliminary who, what, when, where and why are established.
+The document must explain what requirements and expectations were applicable and state the desired outcome.
 Technical context will explain the underlying engineering and scientific concepts and lay the foundation for considerations such as risk to the product or patient.
 Technical context helps to define significance in a compliance document, while linking that information to performance requirements and clinical or functional considerations.
 By thoroughly documenting situational and technical context, companies can apply risk-based principles to their writing process.